Wrongfully accused Philadelphia man free after 2 decades

-FRACKVILLE, Pa. — A Philadelphia man who spent more than two decades behind bars for a murder he didn’t commit is a free man.
+FRACKVILLE, Pa. — A Philadelphia man who spent more than two decades behind bars for a murder he didn’t commit is a free man — 17 years after another man confessed to the crime.

-John Miller was released from prison on Wednesday after 22 years in prison.
-Surrounded by family outside a state prison 100 miles north of Philadelphia, he said it felt “surreal.”
+John Miller was released Wednesday after 22 years in prison.
+Surrounded by family outside the State Correctional Institution at Mahanoy, 100 miles north of Philadelphia, he said it felt “surreal.”

-A jury in 1998 found Miller guilty of second-degree murder in the shooting death of a man in a train station parking lot, even though there was no physical evidence of his involvement.
+In 1998, a jury found Miller guilty of second-degree murder in the shooting death of a man in a parking lot outside 30th Street Station two years prior, even though there was no physical evidence of his involvement.

 The key witness against him confessed multiple times to being the real shooter and even sent a letter to Miller’s mother apologizing for lying.